-In 2013 the Agency continued improving its webpage by making it more user friendly, easier to access by the EU citizens and the general public.
-As a first step, followed by important build-ups in 2014, a series of new features have been added to create a more user friendly experience.
+In 2013, the Agency continued to improve its website by making it more user-friendly and easier for EU citizens and the general public to access.
+As a first step, followed by important developments in 2014, a series of new features have been added to create a more user-friendly experience:

-- •A search engine for pages and documents; - •A new calendar where stakeholders can visualise all workshops; - •A slider with upcoming events, providing users with a quick overview of upcoming events in the Agency; - •A reduced scrolling through a reorganisation of some elements; - •A news slider, allowing news items to rotate in one single place; - New workspaces for workshops and meetings; - •Frequent revision of links and contents across the site; - ·Agency's mission and summary description of tasks in all EU official languages accessible from the homepage; - •New space for press releases and citizens' summaries to reach a wider audience.
+- a search engine for pages and documents; - a new calendar that can show stakeholders all workshops; - a slider with upcoming events, providing users with a quick overview of upcoming events in the Agency; - reduced need for scrolling thanks to a reorganisation of some elements; - a news slider, allowing news items to rotate in one single place; - new workspaces for workshops and meetings; - frequent revision of links and contents across the site; - the Agency's mission and summary description of tasks in all EU official languages accessible from the homepage; - new space for press releases and citizens' summaries to reach a wider audience.